nditech/demgames/README.md

 ### Deployment to AWS

+DemGames is designed to be run out of an object storage service such as Amazon Web Service's S3 Bucket.
+The instructions below indicate how to deploy the application to S3.

-Before deploying, if you have been made changes to the code, run `npm run build` (after having previously run `npm install`) in order to update the code in the directory `dist/`.
+First, the code should be loaded on to your local machine using the installation instructions.
+Before deploying, if you have  made changes to the code, run `npm run build` (after having previously run `npm install`) in order to update the code in the directory `dist/`.
 If you have made changes to the game data in `data/Module/moduleData.json`, run `nodemon server/server.js`.
 In your browser, go to `http://localhost:9000/api/game` and select and copy the contents displayed.
 Clear the contents of the file `dist/moduleData.json` and paste in the copied content.

 To deploy to AWS, follow the steps below: